ldv-klever/klever/docs/tutorial.rst

    Code coverage report for the timeout

-To traverse through most covered lines that likely took most of verification time you should press the orange button with the arrow (:numref:`tutorial_showing_next_most_covered_line`).
+To traverse through most covered lines that likely took most of the verification time you should press the orange button with the arrow (:numref:`tutorial_showing_next_most_covered_line`).
-If the task include more than one source file it may be helpful for you to investigate lines that are most covered globally.
+If the task includes more than one source file it may be helpful for you to investigate lines that are most covered globally.
 For this it is necessary to press the blue button with the arrow.
 Quite often loops can serve as a source of complexity especially when loop boundaries are not specified/modelled